zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 ----------------

 The publisher and the web server take care of setting response headers such as 'Content-Length' and 'Content-Type'.
-Later in the chapter you'll find out how to control these headers.
-Later you'll also find out how exceptions are used to set the HTTP response code.
+Later in the chapter you'll find out how to control these headers and also how exceptions are used to set the HTTP response code.

 Pre-Traversal Hook
 ------------------